WKTZ (AM): History

-The station began broadcasting from a transmitter located at the water plant across from Confederate Park near First and Main streets.
+The station began broadcasting from a transmitter located at the water plant across from Confederate Park (now Springfield Park) near First and Main streets.
 The station was owned by the city government.
 WJAX was also an FM station on 95.1 and played album rock throughout the 1970s.
-The company that purchased WJAX-FM from the city in the early 1980s also owned WAPE at 690 AM, which is now WOKV.
-When the deal was done, the WAPE call sign took over the spot at 95.1 and for a short while simulcast their top 40 format on both AM and FM frequencies.
+The company that purchased WJAX-FM from the city in the early 1980s also owned WAPE on 690 AM, which is now WOKV.
+When the deal was done, the WAPE call sign took over 95.1 and for a short while simulcast their top 40 format on both AM and FM frequencies.
 The call sign languished unused for years, but made a comeback on the AM dial as a station owned and operated by Jones College.
-The original WJAX at 930 AM is now WFXJ.
+The original WJAX on 930 AM is now WFXJ.
 The WJAX call sign has been used by Jacksonville's CBS station WJAX-TV since 2014.